Geo-Leo/resume/README.md

   ● Constructed SQL queries with BigQuery in CARTO to sort demographic data and export to ArcGIS Pro <br>
   <b><i>Data Visualization</i></b> <br>
   ● Managed data, computed statistics, and generated graphs with Python to develop a regression model <br>
-  ● Built an ArcGIS dashboard app to present data for management to monitor field work in real time </p>
+  ● Designed an ArcGIS dashboard app for management to present data and monitor field work in real time </p>

 **Job gap due to the Coronavirus** | _May 2020 - May 2022_ <br>
 <p class='section tab'>